The Community Trigger gives victims and communities the right to

 the person who you are reporting on behalf of, has been a victim of

 three separate incidents within the last six months.

 If you think you that your issue or concern is relevant to the

-complete the Community Trigger referral form below.
+Trigger referral form at the bottom of this page.
 You will

 Your form will then be assessed within three working days and

 you will be contacted.
 If your referral meets the criteria, an